Inventory and Management of Assets

 For more information on how to manage the most common types of property, see:

-You will need to close the bank accounts and investment accounts owned by the person who died.
+You will need to close or transfer bank and investment accounts owned by the person who died.
+You may want to talk to an accountant or probate lawyer first.
 You must also collect all cash benefits from life insurance policies and other sources if they are payable to the estate.
-It is a good idea to open an estate checking account to combine all of these funds in one place.
+You may want to open an estate checking account to combine all of these funds in one place.
 It is also easier to prepare an Accounting if you pay claims and probate expenses from a single account.

 *Important: Do not deposit anything into the estate bank account other than estate property.
 Use the account only for probate purposes.
 You must keep all estate funds separate from your own personal funds.